Georgegriff/griffadev/src/posts/11ty-webcomponents/using-web-components-with-11ty.md

   - JavaScript
 ---

 I've talked about earlier in this series that I wanted to bring things back to basics with this blog, focusing on web fundamentals e.g. html and css.
-In addition to this, by using 11ty, i'm able to author in Markdown, meaning i'm free to add HTML anywhere in my posts.
+In addition to this, by using 11ty, I'm able to author in Markdown, meaning I'm free to add HTML anywhere in my posts.

-However, whist i'm focusing on HTML/CSS, there are areas where it makes sense to sprinkle in JavaScript, for extra interactivity, this is where Web Components come in.
+However, whist I'm focusing on HTML/CSS, there are areas where it makes sense to sprinkle in JavaScript, for extra interactivity, this is where Web Components come in.

 ![Picture of my fighting cats Chewie and Beau](/images/fighting-cats.gif "Hey!
 He mentioned web components, get him!
 (Chewie and Beau are friends really)")